FISCO-BCOS/FISCO-BCOS-DOC/en/docs/tutorial/enterprise_quick_start.md

 node3=127.0.0.1:30303
 ```

-In the tutorial, we choose agencyA to generate genesis block of group.
-But in the actual production, you can negotiate with alliance chain committee to make choice.
+In the tutorial, we choose agencyA to generate genesis block of the group.
+But in the actual production, you can negotiate with alliance chain committee to make a choice.

 This step will generate the genesis block of group_genesis.ini according to the node certificate configured in the meta folder of agencyA.
 In the tutorial, the agencyA's meta is required to have the node certificates name as  `cert_127.0.0.1_30300.crt`, `cert_127.0.0.1_30301.crt`, `cert_127.0.0.1_30302.crt`, `cert_127.0.0.1_30303.crt`.
 This step requires the node certificate of agencyB.